Mississagi (ship): Emergencies

-On Thursday, February 26, 2015, a fire occurred aboard the Mississagi.
+On February 26, 2015, a fire occurred aboard the Mississagi.
 At the time, the ship was docked in the Port of Hamilton.
 Firefighters and Confined Space Rescuers from the Hamilton Fire Department responded to the incident.
 The fire was caused by welding; only minor injuries resulted.

-On Wednesday, April 22, 2015, while downbound on the lower St. Marys River, the Mississagi ran aground near De Tour Village, Michigan.
+On April 22, 2015, while downbound on the lower St. Marys River, the Mississagi ran aground near De Tour Village, Michigan.
 At the time of the accident, the vessel was loaded with rock, and had run hard aground by the bow.
 There were no injuries or environmental pollution.